-Classification of financial assets - Policy applicable from 1 January 2018
+Classification of financial assets

 The Group determines the classification of financial assets based on the assessment of the business model within which the assets are held and assessment of whether the contractual terms of the financial asset are solely payments of principal and profit on the principal amount outstanding.
 Judgments are required in determining the business model at an appropriate level that best reflects an aggregated group or portfolio of assets which are managed together to achieve a particular business objective.
 The Group also applies judgment to assess if there is a change in business model in circumstances when the assets within that business model are realised differently than the original expectations.
-Refer to Note 2.4 classification of financial assets for more information.
+Refer to Note 3.4 classification of financial assets for more information.